 Maps can be used to help plan an emergency response after a natural disaster.
-We create and provide the authoritative national record of the country's physical features - New Zealand's topography.
-Map data and images can be downloaded from the LINZ Data Service.
+We maintain the authoritative national record of the country's physical features – New Zealand's topography – vital information to brief first responders or plan evacuations.

-New Zealand's most up-to-date land and seabed data, including aerial imagery is essential for emergency response and freely available online for download in a variety of formats from our LINZ Data Service.
-Data available includes:
+New Zealand's most up-to-date property, land and marine data is freely available to download in a variety of formats or access as a service from our LINZ Data Service.

 - Topographic data and maps

 - Property data including boundaries and land ownership